 Why Your Crown Chakra Needs Healing—and How to Do It

-“In modern Western culture, while we may not have the conscious understanding of the spiritual impact of why we choose to cut our hair after big life changes like a graduation or divorce, we still feel compelled to do so.
-In Shamanic practice, there is a ceremony called a Cutting of Cords, a release of old energies, patterns, beliefs, and connections,” explains Scarbrough.
+“In modern Western culture, while we may not have the conscious understanding of the spiritual impact of why we choose to cut our hair after big life changes like a graduation or divorce, but we still feel compelled to do so.
+In shamanic practice, there is a ceremony called a cutting of cords, a release of old energies, patterns, beliefs, and connections.”

 For many people, a hair appointment is a really rare and special time of sitting still and sometimes even being touched.
 In this space, issues frequently come up.

-Many may see regular trips to the salon as, according to Scarbrough, trend-chasing or vanity, but that’s not always the case.
-Often our hairdressers become our friends, our closest confidantes, our allies.
+You might think of regular trips to the salon as trend-chasing or vanity, but that’s not always the case, says Scarborough.
+Often our hairdressers become our closest confidantes.
 “For many people, a hair appointment is a really rare and special time of sitting still and sometimes even being touched.
 In this space, issues frequently come up.
-It's one of the only small, semi-mandatory self-care experiences in which most of us indulge.
-Most people don't have energy healers on standby, or even a therapist or coach they see regularly.
-So as a regular and long-standing point of contact in many of my client's lives, I have a unique perspective and, I believe, a responsibility to honour that intimate access and connection they have granted me,” she says.
+It’s one of the only small semi-mandatory self-care experiences in which most of us indulge.
+Most people don’t have energy healers on standby or even a therapist or coach they see regularly.
+So as a regular and long-standing point of contact in many of my clients’ lives, I have a unique perspective and, I believe, a responsibility to honour that intimate access and connection they have granted me,” she says.

-“By re-ritualising the haircut, stylists have the beautiful opportunity to stand in a place of non-bias and witness whatever clients may be experiencing (maybe it’s a breakup, conflict at work, or being confronted with a fear of ageing).
-We offer a safe space for them to be heard and an audience with whom to test-drive ideas; a person who won’t judge them or hold them accountable to action and therefore provide a place for a real, raw, honesty that is hard to come by.
+“By re-ritualising the haircut, stylists have the beautiful opportunity to stand in an unbiased space and witness whatever clients may be experiencing (maybe it’s a breakup, a conflict at work or being confronted with a fear of ageing).
+We offer a safe space for them to be heard and an audience with whom to test-drive ideas; a person who won’t judge them or hold them accountable to action and therefore provide a place for a raw honesty that’s hard to come by.
 In a world of super connectivity, a real human interaction has become quite a commodity.
-It's our job to make clients feel like the world sees them as the stunning creatures they are, and I personally want that feeling to last longer than the blow-dry.”
+It’s our job to make clients feel like the world sees them as the stunning creatures they are, and I personally want that feeling to last longer than the blow-dry.”

 Andi Scarborough (pictured, above).

-“For some clients, there is a guided meditation before a haircut to symbolically release old experiences and beliefs that are no longer of service.
+“For some clients, there’s a guided meditation before a haircut to symbolically release old experiences and beliefs that are no longer of service.
 For others, it is a gentle shoulder massage (with a little Reiki energy infusion) while they discuss the motivation for their big change.
-Some people want to have a Third-Eye-Opening essential oil infusion present during their deep conditioning treatment, and others just want an "extra relaxing aromatherapy" oil added to their steam towel.
-Some clients know those oils are clearing, like clary sage or palo santo, others just enjoy the fragrance.
+Some people want to have a third eye–opening essential oil infusion present during their deep conditioning treatment, and others just want an extra relaxing aromatherapy oil added to their steam towel.
+Some clients know those oils are clearing, like clary sage or palo santo; others just enjoy the fragrance.
 Sometimes we work with sound healing instruments like singing bowls or tuning forks.

-“The truth is, in healing work, like in yoga, over stretching someone into a place of overwhelm or discomfort is counterproductive.
+“The truth is that in healing work, like in yoga, overstretching someone into a place discomfort is counterproductive.
 I’m not here to blast anyone with something that feels too far out or in contradiction to their belief systems.
 Every time a client sits in my chair, I state my intention (sometimes silently, sometimes aloud) to provide for them whatever space they may need.
 My hope for them is to experience an increased and lasting feeling of beauty and well-being, for the greatest good of all concerned.
-People come to hairdressers to feel better.”
+People come to hairdressers’ to feel better.”